Play-To-Earn-Currency/no_more_room_in_hell/README.md

 ## Functionality
 - Surviving rounds will earn PTE
 - The more rounds the player survive the more PTE he will earn
+- Finishing objectives will earn PTE
+- The more objectives the player finish the more PTE he will earn
 - Setup wallet as command ``!wallet 0x123...``

 ## Configuring